-FromSoftware's next big RPG is officially called Elden Ring.
-A spooky trailer announced the game at Microsoft's E3 2019 press conference, declaring that the game will be set in a world created in collaboration between Hidetaka Miyazaki and George R.R.
+Elden Ring is FromSoftware's next big RPG.
+That alone is exciting, but even cooler is that its world was created in collaboration between Hidetaka Miyazaki and George R.R.
 Martin.
-No wonder Mr. Martin is writing the next Game of Thrones book at such a glacial pace if he's been distracted by a foray into video games.
+That's right, Game of Thrones Martin!
 There's not much to know about Elden Ring just yet, but with these two relentlessly grim minds, we're probably in store for a well-realized world with hauntingly beautiful lore.

 When is Elden Ring's release date?